dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

   <dt>PUT</dt>

-  <dd>The UPLOAD activity if file does not already exist, UPLOAD and
+  <dd>The UPLOAD activity if the file does not already exist, the UPLOAD and
-  DELETE activity if target file already exists.</dd>
+  DELETE activity if the target file already exists.</dd>

   <dt>DELETE</dt>